Mfundo Cecil Mathonsi

-Mfundo Cecil Mathonsi (born 27 July 1982) is a South African footballer (striker) who last played for PSAP Sigli.
+Mfundo Cecil Mathonsi (born 27 July 1982) is a South African former footballer who plays as a striker.

 Career

 Mathonsi began playing football with Ajax Cape Town.
 He signed with Turkish side Altay in August 2002, but only appeared for the reserve team before returning to South Africa in March 2003.
 He would play for Lamontville Golden Arrows and Maritzburg Classic in the Premier Soccer League.

 Mathonsi moved to Indonesia in 2009, helping Persiram Raja Ampat win their group in the second division.